-The green spaces setting and informal activities such as outdoor conservation tasks at Hampstead Heath helped them build confidence and selfesteem.
+The green spaces setting and informal activities such as outdoor conservation tasks at Hampstead Heath helped them build confidence and self-esteem.
 Sharing food around an open fire was the focal point for free-flowing conversations, building peer-relationships and taking a break from being a carer.

-" I've really enjoyed being involved in this programme, it has given me the chance to take a much-needed break from caring, meeting other young carers and learning new skills.
+" I've really enjoyed being involved in this programme, it has given me a much-needed break from caring and the chance to meet other young carers and learn new skills.
 We've all really enjoyed this opportunity more than we thought we would.
-It has also been a great boost for our mental well-being ".
+It has also been a great boost for our mental well-being "